 The sun was setting when we cycled into Hackney’s Victoria Park Village, one of the few intact old villages left in London.
 It’s a couple of centuries removed from Netil360, a nearby rooftop bar with rentable workspace, free Wi-Fi and live music at the weekends.
 But in northeast London, the co-existence of old and new is an art form.

-Reported by Susan Buckland for our AA Directions Winter 2017 issue
+Reported by Susan Buckland for our AA Directions Summer 2017 issue

 To sort out an International Driver Licence before you go see: